The Right Reverend William "Chip" Stokes

 The Reverend Deacon Rosemarie Broderick returned to St. Mark’s in Advent of 2012.
 Prior to St. Mark’s, she served at All Saints’ Memorial Church (Stone Church) in Navesink since her ordination to the diaconate in May 2009.
 Deacon Rose also serves in several capacities at the diocesean level, including teaching and mentoring at the Diocese of New Jersey School for Deacons, as a member of the Bishop’s Advisory Commission on Liturgy, and on the Women’s Commission.
 Previously, she has been a member of the Nominating Committee and chair of the Deacon’s Council.

-At St. Mark’s, Deacon Rose will initially be involved with Christian Formation and Outreach.
+At St. Mark’s, Deacon Rose is involved in service and oversight for the Center for Community Renewal.
 Through prayer and counsel with the good people of St. Mark’s, her responsibilities will grow and change, as together we discern the will of the Holy Spirit.